 5 Healthy Alternatives to Halloween Treats

-Halloween is going to look a little different in 2020, and it may be tempting to just open a bag of Halloween candy and let the family go in for a full sugar rush.
+For some of us, the scariest part of Halloween is all the sugar our kids are going to eat.
+It's the biggest sugar rush of the year, and we're not excited for the tummy aches and sugar crashes that come along with it.
 But never fear!
-Whether you’re hosting a family-only Halloween party or just looking for ways to add spooky spirit to the holiday, we dug up 5 tips to make Halloween a little healthier for you and your family.
+Whether you’re hosting a Halloween party or just looking for ways to add spooky spirit to the holiday, we dug up 5 tips to make Halloween a little healthier for you and your family.
 No tricks, just (healthy) treats!

-Many families are planning indoor scavenger hunts (like an Easter egg hunt, but for Halloween!) instead of trick-or-treating this year, but that doesn’t mean your kids need to end up with a giant pile of candy.
-Mix up the scavenger hunt prizes with a different kind of treat!
+Want to know how to skip all the candy and still impress the trick-or-treaters on your block?
+Give out small toys or prizes instead.
 Temporary tattoos, glow sticks, slime, mini flashlights, silly sunglasses…we could go on.
 Your local dollar store or party supply chain are a great place to stock up on favors that are so cool, your kids won’t even wonder where the candy is.
 And the best part?
 Less leftover Reese’s cups calling your name on November 1st.

 2. Incorporate pumpkin in your menu

 Pumpkins are good for more than carving Jack-o’-lanterns.
 They’re rich in vitamins and minerals yet low in calories, so they’re an easy way to add some heartiness to a special Halloween celebration.

 - Roasted pumpkin seeds are packed with fiber and can be made sweet (cinnamon + maple syrup) or savory (spicy cajun, garlic pepper…so many possibilities).